theobviousJOKE/transformer/README.md

 earth revolve around the sun

 ## How the Code Works
--The model is loaded using:
+- The model is loaded using:
                           HookedTransformer.from_pretrained("gpt2-small")
--A loop runs 100 times:
+- A loop runs 100 times:
- -The input string is tokenized
+ - The input string is tokenized
- -The model generates logits (raw predictions) -Softmax is applied to get probabilities
+ - The model generates logits (raw predictions)
+ - Softmax is applied to get probabilities
- -A token is sampled (not argmax) to avoid repetition -The sampled token is decoded and appended
+ - A token is sampled (not argmax) to avoid repetition
+ - The sampled token is decoded and appended
--Important fixes include:
+- Important fixes include:
- -Detaching logits from the graph
+ - Detaching logits from the graph
- -Replacing argmax() with multinomial() -Re-normalizing probabilities to avoid NaNs
+ - Replacing argmax() with multinomial()
+ - Re-normalizing probabilities to avoid NaNs